amirali1390-bit/ParsOS-NEXT/README.md

 ### Prerequisites

-ُُTo run this project you need python3 and this libraries:
+To run this project you need python3 and this libraries:

 ```bash
 pip install pygame